docker/docs/datacenter/install/azure.md

 [Docker Enterprise Edition](https://www.docker.com/enterprise-edition).

 > **Note**: You may see references to the earlier brand name, "Docker Datacenter"
-> and "DDC".These names are equivalent with Docker Enterprise Edition for Azure.
+> and "DDC".
+These names are equivalent with Docker Enterprise Edition for Azure.

 ## Prerequisites for deploying Docker EE for Azure